BASIC PROGRAMMING J2

 CLASS: JSS Two

 BASIC stands for Beginner’s All-purpose Symbolic Instruction Code.
-It was developed in 1960 by John Kemeny and Thomas Kurtz to teach students at Dartmouth College.
-It has undergone series of historical development, which has resulted in several forms of the language.
+It was developed in 1964 by John Kemeny and Thomas Kurtz to teach students at Dartmouth College.
+Over the years, BASIC has undergone many changes and historical developments, resulting in various forms of the language.

 BASIC Character Set

-These are the symbols used in BASIC programming language.
-They include:
+These are the different symbols that can be used in the BASIC programming language.
+The characters used in BASIC include:

 BASIC Arithmetic Expressions

-An expression is the combination of operands and operators.
-Operands are the data items involved in an expression, while operators determine the action to be carried out on the operand in the expression.
-For instance in the expression X + Y; "X" and "Y" are the operands while “+” is the operator.
+An expression is a combination of operands and operators. * Operands are the data items or values involved in a calculation (e.g., numbers, variables). * Operators are symbols that tell the computer what action to perform on the operands (e.g., addition, subtraction).
+For instance, in the expression `X + Y`, "X" and "Y" are the operands, while "+" is the operator.

-BASIC Operators used to perform arithmetic operations are:
+BASIC uses specific operators to perform arithmetic operations:

 Addition +